 DWI With a Child Passenger In Texas

-Arrested For DWI With a Child Passenger in Austin or La Grange?
+Arrested For DWI With a Child Passenger in Austin, Bastrop, Colorado, Fayette, Lavaca, Lee, or Washington County?

 If you are arrested for DWI with a child as a passenger, it is crucial that you contact an experienced DWI attorney as quickly as possible because the consequences can be extremely serious.
 The law views driving while intoxicated by alcohol or drugs as irresponsible (to say the least) since it thoughtlessly puts others in danger.
 If you are further accused of putting a child at risk by driving while intoxicated with a youngster as a passenger, the law is prepared to deal even more harshly with you.